 - File your documents with a state trade office.
 Note: This registration with a national trade office automatically triggers the national registration of your company with all other national authorities, such as the tax administration, the national trade office, and other licensing committees involved in the activity

 - To finish, you will need to open a bank account by depositing capital.
 No minimum capital is required.

 Seek expert advice on foreign direct investment in Brazil

 At Biz Latin Hub, we support foreign entrepreneurs in setting up their own business and other regional expansion needs.
 With a team of local Brazilian experts offering a full range of market entry and back-office services tailored to each of your specific needs, we ensure your investment is secure, and your company gets the best possible start in a new market.

 If you want to set up in Brazil and are not sure how to navigate the local legal and corporate requirements and processes, our local team of professionals can help.
-Contact us at [email protected] for a personalized proposal.
+Contact us now for a personalized proposal.

 Learn more about our team and expert authors, and check out our short video below discussing the top reasons to do business in Brazil.